x3art/maydef/README.md

 ### Why do ships jump in to some gate far away from the enemy? ###

-Because they either jump to the center of the sector if you haev QJE or its nearest gate if you don't.
+Because they either jump to the center of the sector if you have QJE or its nearest gate if you don't.
 It's pretty useless to jump to the nearest gate to the enemy because pretty much by definition they'll be heading away from it.
 If the enemy is fast enough the defender ships